 We Collaborate on Clinical Trials Findings

-Nebraska Medicine is also part of the National Institutes of Health/National Cancer Institute Bone Marrow Transplant Clinical Trials Network – a consortium of approximately 20 transplant centers across the country that collaborate on clinical trials in order to derive data from a larger population of patients and to allow for greater sharing of information between centers.
+Nebraska Medicine is also part of the National Institutes of Health/National Cancer Institute Blood and Marrow Transplant Clinical Trials Network – a consortium of approximately 20 transplant centers across the country that collaborate on clinical trials in order to derive data from a larger population of patients and to allow for greater sharing of information between centers.
 Through this network, doctors can study and refine their techniques to diagnose, treat and follow patients, providing them with the most optimal care.
 Patients benefit from having access to the newest procedures, medicines and technology through our leukemia clinical trials at our partner the University of Nebraska Medical Center (UNMC).